Jake Embrey

 jake.embrey@chicagobooth.edu

-I am a cognitive psychologist currently working as a postdoc at the Chicago Booth School of Business.
-Before that, I completed my PhD in cognitive psychology under the supervision of Ben Newell at UNSW Sydney.
+I am a cognitive psychologist currently working as a postdoc at the University of Chicago Booth School of Business.

-My research, for the most part, is focused on what can broadly be termed the ‘cost of thinking’.
+My research is focused on the ‘cost of thinking’.
 I’m interested in why people are averse to cognitively demanding tasks and avoid exerting what we colloquially call mental effort.
 My work aims to understand why effort is costly and how so-called cognitive costs influence people’s behaviour.

-In the consumer behaviour domain I apply this approach to consumer search.
-In particular how cognitive costs influence search behaviours whether in online or real-world settings.
+In the consumer behaviour domain I apply this approach to online product search.
+In particular how cognitive costs influence search behaviour and whether complexity increases search costs for consumers.

 To answer these questions I use cognitive computational modelling, experimental methods, and real world data.